giantswarm/docs/src/content/use-the-api/kubectl-gs/get-clusters.md

 kubectl gs get clusters
 ```

 to list some information on all clusters available to you in the current installation.
+Use `--all-namespace` (if you have the permission to do so) or specify a namespace using the `--namespace` flag.

 Here is some example output: